omaranBazna/schedule/README.md

 # How to use GitHub for team management

-*Make sure all team members have access to the repo and are added as collaborators.
-You can add people directly when creating the repo or invite them later.
+1- Make sure all team members have access to the repo and are added as collaborators.
+You can add people directly when creating the repo or invite them later.<br><br>
-*Use GitHub issues to track tasks, bugs, ideas, etc. Issues are a great way for team members to communicate and collaborate.
+2- Use GitHub issues to track tasks, bugs, ideas, etc. Issues are a great way for team members to communicate and collaborate.<br><br>
-*Use pull requests for code reviews.
+3- Use pull requests for code reviews.
 Require team members to submit PRs rather than pushing directly to master.
-This allows you to review code changes before they are merged.
+This allows you to review code changes before they are merged.<br><br>
-*Communicate frequently as a team on progress, what's next, blockers, etc. GitHub facilitates transparency.
+4- Communicate frequently as a team on progress, what's next, blockers, etc. GitHub facilitates transparency.<br><br>

 # Working rules: